aldojasb/Group13_NamePending/doc/Quality_white_wine_predictor.md

 # Data

-The wine quality dataset is publicly available on the UCI machine learning repository (check the kinks below).
+The wine quality dataset is publicly available on the UCI machine learning repository (check the links below).
 The dataset has two files, red wine and white wine variants of the Portuguese “Vinho Verde” wine.
 It contains a large collection of datasets that have been used for the machine learning community.
 The red wine dataset contains 1599 instances